delta-rho/trelliscope/README.md

 ## Installation

-This package will not be submitted to CRAN until it has matured.
+For simple use, all that is needed for Trelliscope is R.  Trelliscope depends on the `datadr` package.
 To install this package from github, do the following from the R console:

 ```s
 library(devtools)